 Columbine Symbolism in England

-In England during Shakespeare’s time, the columbine had some negative associations.
-In general, they symbolized faithlessness in love.
-According to the site A Shakespeare Garden, the poet and playwright George Chapman (1559 -1634) implied that columbines represented ingratitude when he wrote: “What’s that – a columbine?
+In England during Shakespeare’s time, the columbine flower had some negative associations.
+In general, it symbolized faithlessness in love.
+According to the site A Shakespeare Garden, the poet and playwright George Chapman (1559 -1634) implied that the columbine represented ingratitude when he wrote: “What’s that – a columbine?
 No, that thankless flower grows not in my garden.”

-In addition, the poet William Browne (1590 – 1645) suggested that columbines represented forsaken or neglected love: “The columbine is tawny taken, Is thus ascribed to such as are forsaken.”
+In addition, the poet William Browne (1590 – 1645) suggested that the columbine flower represented forsaken or neglected love: “The columbine is tawny taken, Is thus ascribed to such as are forsaken.”

 The bard himself referenced the columbine in Hamlet as well as in his comedy Love’s Labor Lost.
 While there are different interpretations, it’s generally thought that for Shakespeare, the columbine symbolized adultery and faithlessness in love.
 In Act IV of Hamlet, Ophelia, who is now considered mad, gives out flowers at court:

 “There’s fennel for you and columbines,” Ophelia says to King Claudius.

 By giving these two plants to the king, Ophelia risks her life because of their symbolism.
 Fennel symbolized flattery.
 But as fennel was known to wilt quickly after being picked, the gift was a sexual jab at the king.
 In addition, the columbine symbolized adultery and foolishness – a further jab at the king.

 Later, in the Victorian era, the columbine flower took on a more admirable meaning: It symbolized winning – but at all costs.

 In Germanic folklore, notably in ancient Austria, the columbine symbolized five doves in a circle.
 The doves represented God at peace.